Redact Documents in RapidReview

 You will be shown a warning if there are any redactions that don't have redaction reasons applied.

-6. View the document on the Redacted tab Redacted tab.
+6. View the document on the Redacted tab The 'Redacted' tab highlighted on the RapidReview screen.

 Finalize Redactions on Multiple Documents